pylint-dev/pylint/doc/data/messages/t/try-except-raise/details.rst

         except ArithmeticError:
             return float('nan')

-The pylint is able to detect this case and does not produce error.
+Pylint is able to detect this case and does not produce error.